Course Listing - by Instructor

 Mercedes Foster Mercedes Dorothea Foster is 79 years young and a retired Advanced Practice Registered Nurse.
 She is a show producer, choreographer, Egyptian Belly Dance instructor and Afro-Brazilian Samba Dance instructor from Brooklyn, NY.
 She has been belly dancing since May 1989 and has performed professionally around the world.
 She taught belly dance for eleven years in Honolulu, Hawaii and at the historic Doolittle Community Center, in Las Vegas, Nevada for ten years.
 Mercedes was invited to dance and then, subsequently, taught various dance forms for two years at the Speeding Theater Over 55, in Las Vegas.
 Her dance style is described as Egyptian Style Belly Dance and Afro-Brazilian style Samba.
 She has been teaching dance techniques, combinations, and choreography off and on since 1998.
 Mercedes teaches various forms of dance because it is lots of fun and it keeps her physically fit.

-Ellen Halperin-Royer Ellen Royer is in her third year teaching courses in theater history and dramatic literature for OLLI.
-She loves talking about theater to anyone who will listen, and is thrilled to have a captive audience of learners who are interested in the material she presents!
-Always fascinated by the intersections between theater and society, she is excited to delve into this exquisite vein of American culture.
+Ellen Halperin-Royer Ellen Royer is in her fourth year teaching courses in theater, history, and dramatic literature for OLLI.
+She loves talking about theater to anyone who will listen, and is thrilled to have a captive audience of learners who are interested in the material she presents.
 Ellen received her doctorate in theater from the University of Oregon in 1988 and has taught at universities in Oregon, Nebraska, New Jersey and Texas.

 Danielle Hartnett Danielle Hartnett holds a degree in film from USC, where she worked with renowned film scholar Drew Casper and several blacklisted filmmakers.
 While on work study in the film library, she looked for any opportunity to steal a moment in the Warner Bros Special Collections, where she would linger over publicity stills of James Cagney and Humphrey Bogart.
 She spent a brief time working in Hollywood before pursuing a master’s degree in English literature.
 Hartnett is a published film reviewer.
 She has taught several classes at OLLI at UNLV, including classes on the Hollywood Blacklist, the History of the Early Gangster Film, and the Films of the Cold War.